aantron/dream/README.md

 ## Documentation

-- Dream has several dozen [**Examples**][examples], each of which is a complete project in the public domain.
+- Dream has several dozen [**Examples**][examples], each of which is a complete project in the public domain. *Note: only about two dozen actually written ATM.*

 - The first examples make up a [**Tutorial**][examples].
 Visit to see the full list and start wherever you  like, or begin at [**`1-hello`**][1-hello], the